1913 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Certified auction results showcase the immediate market appreciation Denver’s inaugural Lincoln cent production achieved among serious collectors.
+Certified auction results showcase the strong market appreciation Denver’s 1913 Lincoln cent production has earned among serious collectors.

 Collector enthusiasm continues strong with market patterns reflecting sustained demand for this milestone Denver Mint variety.